These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 Irish Whiskey Frosting

-- In a large bowl, whisk together confectioners' sugar, softened butter, salt, and 4 Tbsp whiskey until well combined.
-If frosting is still too thick, add additional Tbsp of whiskey.
+- In a large bowl, whisk together confectioners' sugar, softened butter, salt, and 4 tablespoon whiskey until well combined.
+If frosting is still too thick, add additional tablespoon of whiskey.

 - Add green food coloring 1 drop at a time and stir until it's blended and desired color is achieved.